ROILTechnology/ROIL_info/terms.md

-direct ROIL to store (including potential modification/redaction for storage, at ROIL's discretion), in ROIL's user-accessible database, any and all data delivered through the Feed, (b) grant to ROIL a worldwide, non-exclusive, royalty-free, sublicenseable and transferable license to use the content of the feed (including reproduction, distribution, display, performance, and creation of derivitive works) in connection with ROIL's service and its business, including business promotion, and (c) verify that you possess and control all intellectual property rights (including copyrights) necessary to grant ROIL the foregoing.
+direct ROIL to store (including potential modification/redaction for storage, at ROIL's discretion), in ROIL's user-accessible database, any and all data delivered through the Feed, (b) grant to ROIL a worldwide, non-exclusive, royalty-free, sub-licensable and transferable license to use the content of the feed (including reproduction, distribution, display, performance, and creation of derivative works (including abridgement and/or the modification of parsed feed content discussed above)) in connection with ROIL's service and its business, including business promotion, and (c) verify that you possess and control all intellectual property rights (including copyrights) necessary to grant ROIL the foregoing.
 As to image URIs conveyed through the Feed, the preceding sentence applies to the image/s accessible through those URIs, as if the image/s, themselves, had been transmitted through the Feed, except that, as to clause (a), you are advised that ROIL's current functionality is to store only the URIs (and display their images in embedded fashion), and not the images themselves, themselves.
 "ROIL's user-accessible database" refers to the database/s (including any replicas or sharded storage) from which ROIL serves to users, through its Service, representations of data obtained by ROIL from Feeds.